 Meet Our Medical Director, Dr. Binod Dangal

 Dr. Binod joined our team in 2015 shortly after we expanded our work in Dolakha District when the earthquakes struck Nepal.
 Hear his inspiring story.

 Dr. Binod’s journey is a unique one.
 At a young age, a British teacher volunteering in his rural village recognized his potential, and sent him to study in Kathmandu.
 He quickly immersed himself into city life, living with classmates who “didn’t like when someone studied more than they should.”

 Having never spoken English until moving to Kathmandu, Binod barely passed his first exams.
-But he pushed forward with grit, and graduated high school with impressive scores, especially in science.
+But he pushed forward and graduated high school with impressive scores, especially in science.
 He went to China to complete his Bachelors in Medicine, where he finished top of his class.

 He conducted his higher-level MD studies in Nepal, and then moved to Dolakha, a three hour jeep ride on bumpy roads from the rural village where he grew up.
 He jokes that by now he’s probably treated every person here.
 When he visits his home, patients approach him with their back problems, headaches, and fevers, and he draws out the stethoscope from his coat pocket without hesitation.